 The setup equally describes working in a corporation.
 Retaining one’s job and livelihood requires submissive obedience and a lack of curiosity about what others are doing.
 The local workers just assemble the pipes as instructed, and accept whatever lies they are told.
 The ‘things that fall at night’ are ‘over-shots, just part of the process.’
 The Zombie-like guards with their machine guns are ‘special police,’ and anybody saying otherwise is a suspect subversive.
-The biggest lie is told only in confidence to specially-targeted top government officials: the secret plant is producing synthetic food to feed an overpopulated world.
+The biggest lie is told only to specially-targeted top government officials: the secret plant is producing synthetic food to feed an overpopulated world.
 The hideous joke, discovered too late by the headstrong M.P.
 Broadhead (Tom Chatto) is that the ‘food’ is “poison to every living thing on Earth.”

 But not even Quatermass is ready for what he sees through the viewing port inside the mysterious Big Dome: an alien life from almost beyond comprehension.
 Are the ‘things in the Domes’ science fiction’s first organic blob-monsters?

 Although it unspools as an action thriller Quatermass 2 is as sophisticated as Science Fiction got in the 1950s.
 The ‘multiple organism’ invader has a unique modus operandi to compel human collusion in its sinister invasion.
 As would James Bond, Bernard Quatermass detects the threat, discovers how deeply it has penetrated into the government, and takes upon himself the task of saving the world.
 The middle-aged commando is helped by a daring police inspector and an unruly mob of laborers that storm the ‘mystery chemical plant’ that they themselves have built.

 The plant’s labor force is passive until they see a man killed in cold blood, and the infection of the girlfriend (Vera Day) of a construction worker (Percy Herbert).
 The resulting worker’s revolt is the story’s least convincing development, but it’s still brilliantly realized.
 Unintimidated by machine guns, the worker mob prevails because the sluggard Zombies lack individual initiative and are therefore slow on the trigger.